jorley-santos/in_silico_next/README.md

 ## Samplesheet Input File
 InSilicoNext requires as input a .csv samplesheet file

 It must be filled with the IDs and absolute paths of the microbial genomes you wish to use as references in the creation of the simulated microbiome samples.
-See a template file in the ./data folder.
+See a template file in the data/ subfolder.

-A Python script developed to generate the .csv samplesheet file from any given folder is available in the ./utils folder.
+A Python script developed to generate this .csv samplesheet file from any given folder is available in the utils/ subfolder.

 ### samplesheet.csv
 | ID | Absolute Path |